OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

 This document details how to create a circular progress bar using only CSS.
-No JavaScript is required.
-This example uses CSS variables for easy customization.
+We'll leverage CSS's `conic-gradient` function for a clean and efficient solution.
+This technique avoids the need for JavaScript or external libraries, making it lightweight and performant.

 **Description of the Styling:**

-This technique leverages CSS's `conic-gradient` function to create the circular progress bar.
-The gradient's angle is dynamically controlled by a custom property (`--progress`) representing the percentage of completion.
-A background circle provides a clean visual frame.
-We use CSS variables to make it easily customizable.
+The progress bar consists of a circle divided into two parts: a filled segment representing the progress and an empty segment.
+We use `conic-gradient` to create this division.
+The `conic-gradient` function takes angles as arguments, allowing us to precisely control the filled portion's size based on a percentage.
+We also use some basic CSS for sizing, positioning, and visual enhancements.

 **Full Code:**